Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 Flavor Profiles: Bourbon vs. Tennessee Whiskey

-Tennessee whiskey is smoother, thanks to a special filtering process.
-This process, called the Lincoln County Process, makes it different.
+Tennessee whiskey is smoother, thanks to a special filtering process called the Lincoln County Process.
+This process makes it different.
 Tennessee whiskey often has a nutty flavor with hints of banana.
 It also has caramel sweetness and vanilla from oak aging.

 This filtering makes Tennessee whiskey smoother than bourbon.
 It gives it a unique taste.
 Whether you like bourbon’s bold sweetness or Tennessee’s mellow richness, both are great for whiskey lovers.